parksb/simpesys/examples/homepage/docs/features/metadata.md

 ### Synchronization Logic

-For each document, the following logic is performed:

-- If no existing metadata entry exists, use filesystem timestamps.
-- If existing metadata exists:
-  - `createdAt` preserves the existing value.
-  - `updatedAt` is updated only if the file's modification time is newer than the stored value.
+If no existing metadata exists, filesystem timestamps are used.
+Otherwise, the `contentHash` is compared to determine whether the content has changed.
+If the content has changed, `updatedAt` is updated to the current time and the previous value is preserved.
 This approach ensures:

 - Creation timestamps remain stable across deployment environments.
 - Modification timestamps reflect actual file changes.